 How we Learned About Sleep – The RIE Way ~ Vanessa (Respectful Parent)

-This is something parents will do hundreds of times until their babies transition to using the toilet.
-Using this time to connect with your baby, showing them gentleness and love as you begin a beautiful relationship with them, is therefore so important and wonderful.
-The message is to slow down each step of the process and allow your baby time to process and eventually participate in the changes.
-The same principle applies to all care- giving experiences including bathing, feeding and dressing.
+Connected care giving is one of the cornerstones of the RIE approach.
+Using this time to build a relationship with your baby, showing them gentleness and love as you get to know them, is so important and wonderful.
+The message is to slow down each step of the process and allow your baby time to process and eventually participate in their own care giving including diaper changes, dressing, bathing, meals, nail clipping, hair brushing etc.

 Changing the Change Table Relationship ~Kate Russell (Peaceful Parents, Confident Kids)